 Women were not permitted to be pastors, deacons, elders, or teach older children.
 They were not allowed to teach any group of people that had adult men in it.
 Doing so would violate the Biblical command for a woman to never usurp the place/authority of a man.
 After all, God/Jesus is a man, as were the apostles.
 End of discussion.

-One church I co-pastored wouldn’t even allow women to speak in a public church business meeting.
-If they had a question they were required to whisper the question to a man and he would ask the question.
+One church I co-pastored wouldn’t even allow women to speak in a public congregational business meeting.
+If they had a question, they were required to whisper the question to a man and he would ask the question.
 I visited a Mennonite church years ago where the women sat on one side and the men on the other.
-Keeping to the mantra that women should never lead, when the congregation sang the women always started singing one note after the men. (that said, the singing was spectacular)
+Keeping to the mantra that women should never lead, when the congregation sang, the women always started singing one note after the men.
+That said, the singing was spectacular.

-In the early 1970’s, my mother gave me an important lesson in equal rights for all.
-She worked as a nurses aide for Winebrenner Nursing Home, a Church of God owned facility in Findlay Ohio.
+In the early 1970s, my mother gave me an important lesson in equal rights for all.
+She worked as a nurse’s aide for Winebrenner Nursing Home (now Birchaven Village), a Church of God-owned facility in Findlay Ohio.
 Female aides were paid less than male aides because the male aides did more of the “heavy” work.
 However, as my mom found out, both sexes did the “heavy” work.